-- Lock the door - Silence your cell phone and/or pager - o Turn off any source of noise (i.e., radios, televisions) - Hide behind large items (i.e., cabinets, desks) - o Remain quiet If evacuation and hiding out are not possible: - Remain calm - Dial 911, if possible, to alert police to the active shooter's location - If you cannot speak, leave the line open and allow the dispatcher to listen
+- Lock the door or barricade the door with heavy furniture. - Silence your cell phone. - Turn off any source of noise (i.e., radios, televisions). - Hide behind large items (i.e., cabinets, desks). - Remain calm and quiet and listen for your next action step. - Dial 911, if possible, to alert police to the active shooter's location. - If you cannot speak, leave the line open and allow the dispatcher to listen.